 International applicants must submit all standard application materials outlined on the Apply page.
 HDS requires original official documents in the original language, and a notarized/certified translation of all materials that are not in English.
 All other materials must be submitted in English.

 English language proficiency

 The Test of English as a Foreign Language (TOEFL) or International Language Testing System (IELTS) is required for all applicants whose native language is not English or who did not complete their baccalaureate degree at an institution where the sole language of instruction is English.
 If you are unsure whether you fall under these categories, email email@example.com as soon as possible to verify whether you will be required to submit a TOEFL or IELTS.

 No test other than the TOEFL or IELTS will be acceptable as proof of English proficiency.
-The test must have been taken on or after February 1, 2014 if you are applying for enrollment in the 2016–17 academic year.
+An applicant’s TOEFL or IELTS must have been taken no earlier than February 1, 2021 for enrollment in the 2023-24 academic year.